 Cold noodles reduce food waste

 It is, after all a nutty noodle dish!
-I use peanut butter but you can substitute your favorite.
+I use peanut butter but you can substitute your favorite or try tahini, a sesame seed butter that is used to make hummus.
 Of course, fresh ginger, rice vinegar and soy sauce gotta be in the bowl.

 Peanut Sesame Noodles